danieelst/english2logic/README.md

 # English to First-Order Logic

-Parsing English text as first-order logic according to Montague grammar.
+Parsing English text and interpreting it as first-order logic formulas in accordance to Montague grammar.

 ## Parser